Murray-Assal/open-weather-data-pipeline/README.md

 This project implements a data pipeline that:
 1. **Extracts** weather forecast data from an API (or other source).
 2. **Transforms / Cleans** the data (e.g., parsing, filtering, sanitising).
-3. **Loads** it into a PostgreSQL‑based data warehouse for analytics, reporting or downstream uses.
+3. **Loads** it into a DataBricks‑based data warehouse for analytics, reporting or downstream uses.

 It is designed as a reproducible, easy‑to‑deploy solution (via Docker & docker‑compose) so you can spin up the full environment with minimal setup.